MiguelCos/MSstats_labelfree_preprocessing/README.md

-# MSstats_labelfree_preprocessing
+# MSstats label-free preprocessing

-This repo will contain scripts, sample reports and other resources related to the use of MSstats for preprocessing and normalization of proteomics data
+This repo will contain scripts, sample reports and other resources related to the use of MSstats for preprocessing and normalization of proteomics data.